hardin47/st47s-and-d47a/content/courses/M154-compstat/index.md

 * assignments and due dates
 * resources
 * project information
+* GitHub help

 ## GitHub Classroom

 As part of the learning goals of the class, we will be working with GitHub for all of the course assignments.
 Many of the assignments will be individual, but some of the homework assignments and the semester project will be done collaboratively.
-The [course GitHub site]() is private; please send me your GitHub username so that you can be added to the site.
+The GitHub classroom is private; please send me your GitHub username so that you can be added to the site.

 ## Sakai